MA Advertising & Public Relations: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 Akansha BishtSenior Executive

-MA in Advertising & Public Relations is a 2-year-long postgraduate degree program that teaches students about advertising and communication.
-It covers various elements of public relations, corporate communications, digital marketing, event management and promotions.
-This program helps students polish their Social and Entrepreneurial skills related to the Journalism, Media and Entertainment industries.
+MA in Advertising & Public Relations is a 2-year-long postgraduate degree program.
+Subjects covered are public relations, corporate communications, digital marketing, event management and promotions.
+These build Social and Entrepreneurial skills that are needed in the Journalism, Media and Entertainment industries.

 Admission to the MA in Advertising and Public Relations program is majorly based on the merit system.
 The eligibility criteria for the program include having a bachelor's degree in either Advertising, Public Relations, Journalism, or any relevant discipline from a recognized university.